turkialjrees/Kmeans-and-PCA-Big-Data-/README.md

 <img src="https://github.com/turkialjrees/Big-Data-ML/blob/master/img/fff.PNG">

-## Welcome to Big Data Analysis using Machine Learning For Advance
+## Welcome to Advance Big Data Analysis using Machine Learning

 ### You learn how to apply Kmeans and PCA on Crime-Data